ethering/basespace-help/_docs/articles/descriptive/introduction-to-basemount.md

 #### Validation

-Unfortunately, the data downloaded from BaseSpace is not currently validated (for example using MD5 sums).
+Unfortunately, the data downloaded from BaseSpace Sequence Hub is not currently validated (for example using MD5 sums).
 We hope to implement this soon, but for the moment, any data corruption occurring during download may go through BaseMount undetected.

 ### BSFS plugin